Goodbye & Good Riddance

 Goodbye & Good Riddance is the debut studio album by American rapper Juice Wrld.
 It was released on May 23, 2018, by Grade A Productions and Interscope Records.
-Production was primarily handled by Nick Mira alongside several other record producers, including Benny Blanco, Cardo, CBMix, Don Rob, Dre Moon, Ghost Loft, and Mitch Mula.
+It contains a sole guest appearance from Lil Uzi Vert as well as production primarily handled by Nick Mira alongside several other record producers, including Benny Blanco, Cardo, CBMix, Don Rob, Dre Moon, Ghost Loft, and Mitch Mula.

-The album has been reissued multiple times, most notably to include the singles "Wasted" featuring American rapper Lil Uzi Vert and "Armed and Dangerous" on some streaming platforms.
+The album has been reissued multiple times, most notably to include the singles "Wasted" (featuring Lil Uzi Vert) and "Armed and Dangerous" on some streaming platforms.

 Goodbye & Good Riddance was praised by critics for its raw emotional honesty and cathartic energy, particularly in its depiction of heartbreak and teenage angst, with many publications listing it as one of the best albums of 2018.
 The album was also a commercial success.
 It debuted at number 15 on the Billboard 200 chart and eventually peaked at number 4.
 The album also achieved platinum status, with over 5 million units sold and streamed in the US.
 Furthermore, it spent 300 weeks on the Billboard 200 chart, making it his longest-charting album.

 Background and reissues

 In an interview with Zane Lowe on Beats 1 Radio, Juice Wrld spoke on the background of the album, stating:

 [I'm] just trying to make music to help people through their situations and tell them about some of my own.
 It's all genuine, so I think that's what adds to it.
 Back in high school, even before that, I was good at freestyling.
 Then I started rapping, and I recorded a few records that didn't have any substance.
 I thought 'why not put my heart into what I'm making?

 The album was originally uploaded to SoundCloud under the title Fuck You Bella; this would later be changed to Goodbye & Good Riddance, with all references to the titular Bella being removed from the tracklist.
 For example, a skit titled "Bella's Betrayal" was changed to simply "Betrayal".

 On July 10, 2018, the album was reissued to include the track "Wasted" featuring Lil Uzi Vert, which was also released as a single on the same day.
 This edition of the album would later be released on vinyl.

 On December 10, 2018, a further reissue of the album would appear on the streaming services Spotify and Tidal.
 This exclusive edition of the album features a re-organized tracklist and includes the single "Armed and Dangerous".

 On May 28, 2021, the album was re-released to commemorate its third anniversary.
 This reissue included two new tracks, one titled "734" and the other being a remix of "Lucid Dreams" featuring Lil Uzi Vert.
 "Armed and Dangerous" was excluded from this edition of the album.

 The album was once again reissued in 2023 to commemorate its fifth anniversary.
-This edition contains two new tracks, Glo'd Up and No Good.
+This edition contains two new tracks, Glo'd Up and No Good and the tracklist has been rearranged.